Tens of thousands march for ceasefire in Gaza amid temporary truce

 One placard displayed a picture of Labour leader Sir Keir Starmer under the word “Genocide”, while another had a picture of leaders of the G7 above the phrase “War criminals on the run”.

-The afternoon also sees a protest by Hizb-ut-Tahrir outside the Egyptian embassy, which began at 1pm.

-It is the first by the group since October 21, following an outcry when video emerged showing a man chanting “jihad”.
-The Met found no offences were identified from the clip.

-Deputy assistant commissioner Ade Adelekan said the leaflets set out “that anyone who is racist or incites hatred against any group should expect to be arrested.
+Ahead of the march Metropolitan Police Deputy Assistant Commissioner Ade Adelekan said the leaflets set out “that anyone who is racist or incites hatred against any group should expect to be arrested.
 As should anyone who supports Hamas or any other banned organisation”.

 “We will not tolerate anyone who celebrates or promotes acts of terrorism – such as the killing or kidnap of innocent people – or who spreads hate speech,” he said.